coop-git/YamahaMusicCast/README.md

 ## Supported Things

-Each model (AV Receiver, ...) is a Thing.
-Things are linked to a Bridge for receiving UDP events.
+Each model (AV Receiver, ...) is a Thing (Thing Type ID: yamahamusiccast:device).
+Things are linked to a Bridge (Thing Type ID: yamahamusiccast:bridge) for receiving UDP events.

 ## Discovery